The life cycle of successful product features

 Successful features follow a predictable path across Kano model categories.
 You can use this knowledge to your advantage.
 If you know if and how a feature will begin to impact customer satisfaction differently, you can plan ahead and optimize for user satisfaction.

-The Kano model cannot help with the very first stage, the creation of new features.
+The Kano model cannot help with the very first stage, the ideation around new features.
 Imagining new features is part of another process altogether.

 Instagram wanted to help its users make their photos look good.
 Filters were an answer to a latent user requirement.